genkiroid/xts/README.md

 xts is designed for tiny use cases such as the following.

-- In languages other than Go, MySQL dump files in xml format are used as data sets for unit tests.
+- In languages other than Go, MySQL dump files in xml format are used as fixtures for unit tests.
-- I want to reuse the above dataset in unit tests for a project whose implementation language is Go.
+- I want to reuse the above fixtures in unit tests for a project whose implementation language is Go.

 ## Installation